 A clean installation is usually the last option when all other reinstallation methods have been unsuccessful.
 This method will return your computer to the same state it was when you first turned it on.
-It should, therefore, be reserved for the most serious PC problems as a last resort.
+It should, therefore, be reserved for the most severe PC problems as a last resort.

 All data on your primary drive will be erased, and you will need to back up everything you want to save before you begin.
-Be prepared to back up your personal files and programs as well.
+Be prepared to back up your files and programs as well.

 Insert the installation media and restart the PC.

 Once the Setup screen appears, select your settings appropriately.
-These settings include language, time, currency and input method.
+These settings include language, time, currency, and input method.
 Click Next

 Click the “Install now” tab.